 If you love your internship, consider yourself one of the lucky ones.
-It’s often difficult to have an internship and have it be something you love doing.
+It’s often difficult to find an internship that you absolutely love.

 1. Work doesn’t feel like actual work.

 There’s a big difference between doing work that you’re assigned and doing work that you enjoy.
 If you find each task or assignment to be dreadful like a chore, then you aren’t enjoying yourself.
-But if you find each task exciting, fun or easy to do, chances are you love what you’re doing.
+On the other hand, if you find each task exciting, fun or easy to do, chances are, you love what you’re doing.

 2. You have actual conversations about things other than work with your coworkers.

-If all you and your coworkers do is talk about the company, assignments or other normal work small-talk, you aren’t really bonding.
-If you know things about your coworkers like their dog’s name, favorite sport to watch and play, or share the same TV shows, then you have a real relationship.
-Having people at your internship to talk to about things that aren’t work related, you’ve formed a real, memorable relationship.
-You have not only a coworker, but dare I say, a friend.
+If all you and your coworkers do is talk about the company, assignments or other work-related topics, then you aren’t really bonding.
+Knowing things about your coworkers enables you to establish relationships.
+For example, if you know your coworker’s dog’s name, their favorite sport to watch and play or their favorite TV show (which happens to be your favorite too), then you have formed a real connection.
+When you have people at your internship to talk to about things that aren’t work related, you’ve created a memorable relationship.
+You have not only a coworker but a friend as well.

 3. You get excited to go into the office.

 Because of a combination of #1 and #2, you want to go into the office to work and chat with your coworkers.
-If you don’t dread getting out of bed in the morning (unless you didn’t get any sleep or are sick,) don’t find yourself coming up with excuses to why you should work remotely, or aren’t off-task during a majority of the day, then you actually enjoy the whole internship experience.
+If you don’t dread getting out of bed in the morning (unless you didn’t get any sleep or you are sick,) don’t find yourself coming up with excuses to work remotely or don’t feel unproductive throughout the day, then you actually enjoy the whole internship experience.

 4. You find yourself learning new things everyday.

-5. You compare any future job, internship, work experience to it.
+5. You compare any future job, internship or work experience to it.

 Basically, you can’t stop raving about it.
 Maybe you love the coffee shop across the street or bagels on the first Wednesday of every month–you always find yourself comparing any and everything to it.
 Will anything ever measure up?

-You don’t want to find yourself in 10 years at a job that you don’t enjoy.
-When you find something you love to do that is an actual job, that’s when you know you’ve hit the jackpot.
+10 years down the line, you don’t want to find yourself stuck at a job that you don’t enjoy.
+When you find an actual job that you love to do, you know you’ve hit the jackpot.
 Enjoy your internship!
-Continue working hard and continue communication with your supervisor–you never know if the internship could turn into a potential job post-grad.
+Continue working hard, and continue communicating with your supervisor–you never know if the internship could turn into a potential job post-grad.